-Kundasang which is located in Malaysian Borneo is a popular destination for leisure travelers.
+Kundasang which is located in Malaysian Borneo is a popular destination for leisure travellers.
 The town is part of the state of Sabah, at the foot of Mount Kinabalu - Malaysia’s tallest mountain and a UNESCO World Heritage Site.
 Nevertheless, Kundasang has managed to build a reputation of its own and attracts thousands of tourists all year round.
 It is a destination that is perfect for anyone looking for stunning scenery, culture, history, and unique Malaysian delicacies.

 Things To Do in Kundasang (2024)